Reddit API in Python: The Complete No-PRAW Tutorial (2026)

 RedditAPI + requests |

 PRAW is the right choice for academic research, personal bots, and learning.
+PRAW is documented at praw.readthedocs.io and its source is at github.com/praw-dev/praw.
+For async Python projects, asyncpraw.readthedocs.io provides an async wrapper with the same OAuth flow.
+Both are indexed at pypi.org/project/praw for pip install.
 For anything that touches paying users, a managed third-party API is faster to ship and cheaper to scale at low-to-medium volume.
-Above ~5M calls/month, it's worth re-running the cost calculator to compare both paths at your specific volume.
+Above ~5M calls/month, it is worth re-running the cost calculator to compare both paths at your specific volume.
+For a deeper side-by-side across read endpoints, dataset access, and DM support see Reddit API alternatives.

 - Reads (any